 SAMD9 and SAMD9L (SAMD9/9L) genes are paralogue genes on chromosome 7q involved in viral host defense, endosome formation, and cellular proliferation.
 Germline mutations in both genes are associated with diverse clinical phenotypes and a risk for myelodysplastic syndromes with non-random loss of chromosome 7.
 The full clinical picture, penetrance, and clinical outcomes of patients are not well defined.
 Furthermore, the physiological function of SAMD9/9L genes, as well as the mechanistic link between germline mutations and disease remain elusive.

-On November 1 – 2, 2019, we hosted a first international meeting on SAMD9/SAMD9L disorders that brought together the international body of SAMD9/SAMD9L experts to assemble a network of investigators who are focused on the study of these genes as well as associated syndromes.
-During this time, we listened to multiple presentations describing the current knowledge within the field and potential directions forward to answer the most pressing scientific questions.
-Additionally, clinicians from around the world described the clinical presentations of their SAMD9/9L patient cohorts.
-As a result, we facilitated a discussion on establishing expert recommendations on diagnosis, therapy and surveillance for these conditions.
+On November 1 – 2, 2019, we hosted a first international meeting on SAMD9/SAMD9L disorders that brought together the international body of SAMD9/SAMD9L experts in order to assemble a network of investigators who are focused on the study of these genes as well as associated syndromes.